by Caroline Sutton

 Some in the Democatic Party might argue that these seem like substantial, risky changes and that they cannot imagine trying something so radical and new at a time when they simply want to win the next election and return to ‘normal.’
 But flexibility is one of the primary assets of a democratic system, and there are signs that our democratic institutions have been failing us for longer than the past few years—not only is wealth inequality the highest in living memory, but these problems intensify if an individual comes from a minority background, due to discrimination that dates back far longer than the last election cycle.
 Congress has a 74 percent disapproval rating as of last month, and a majority of the public has not approved of the institution since 2003.
 In fact, back in 2004, Thomas Frank observed in his book What’s the Matter with Kansas? that large swaths of the country actually appear to vote against their own economic interests in order to vote their preference on social issues.
 For example, a tax plan which overwhelmingly favored the wealthy and that was seemingly passed through this economic-for-social preference tradeoff had devastating effects for Kansas: lost government revenue, underfunded schools, and slower economic growth compared to the rest of the country.
 Clearly, a profound overhaul of the political discourse needs to occur to address these problems, and if we really are repeating the election of 1896, then Americans seem to be ready; in 2019, ruby red Kansas elected a Democratic governor in response to the GOP’s failed tax plan.

-In sum, simplifying the ‘electability question’ into a question about candidate ideology ignores a great deal of context, social factors, and power dynamics in society, all of which influence voter choice and election outcomes.
+Simplifying the ‘electability question’ into a question about candidate ideology ignores a great deal of context, social factors, and power dynamics in society, all of which influence voter choice and election outcomes.
 By looking back on a past critical election cycle, we can gain insights into the ‘type’ of presidential candidate most likely to succeed in this political landscape.
 Given the dominance of race-based coalitions and cultural issues in recent decades, combined with the recent rise of populism and economic hardship, 1896 is a good case study.
 Will Democrats replicate the success of William McKinley and organize based on class?
 With Sanders now out of the race, it seems less likely.
 But history appears to tell us that they should at least try.